-Purpose: To verify that the device under test is able to recognize its link partner as capable of Auto-Negotiation within specification.
+Purpose: To verify that the DUT is able to recognize its link partner as capable of Auto-Negotiation within specification.

-[1] IEEE Std 802.3, 1998 Edition: Section 28.2.2.1, Figure 28-15, Receive state diagram.
+[1] IEEE Std 802.3, 2000 Edition: subclause 28.2.2.1, Figure 28-15 Receive state diagram.

 - Line Monitor: A system capable of detecting, time-stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.
+The channel signaling should pass through the Line Monitor with minimal distortion. - Traffic Generator: A system capable of generating and transmitting normal link pulses (NLPs) and fast link pulses (FLPs) while connected to the receiver of the DUT.

 Discussion: When establishing a link, a station is required to recognize its link partner as Auto-Negotiation able within a certain range of pulses in an FLP burst.
 This test is designed to verify that the device under test adheres to this range.
-As determined from the Receive state diagram, flp_cnt is determined to be 1 less than the number of pulses required to recognize its link partner as Auto-Negotiation able.
+As determined from Figure 28-15 - Receive state diagram, flp\cnt is determined to be 1 less than the number of pulses required to recognize its link partner as Auto-Negotiation able.

 Test Setup: Using a Cat 5 cord, connect the DUT's transmitter to the Line Monitor.
-Terminate the DUT's transmit channel with a 100Ω line termination.
-Using a Cat 5 cord, connect the DUT's receiver to the Traffic Generator using a 100Ω line termination.
+Terminate the DUT's transmit channel with a $100\Omega$ line termination.
+Using a Cat 5 cord, connect the DUT's receiver to the Traffic Generator using a $100\Omega$ line termination.

-- 1. Establish a connection (not a link) to the DUT - 2.
-Use a Traffic Generator to send the DUT pulses (beginning with one pulse) spaced at 50μs, wait 16ms, then send enough valid FLP bursts to put the DUT into the ACKNOWLEDGE DETECT state.
-The proper number of FLP bursts should be one less than the value determined in test #28.2.1, as that value includes the FLP required to identify a device as Auto-Negotiation able. - 3.
-Determine whether the DUT has entered the ACKNOWLEDGE DETECT state - 4.
-If the DUT did not enter the ACKNOWLEDGE DETECT state, repeat steps 1 through 3 increasing the number of initial pulses until the DUT enters the ACKNOWLEDGE DETECT state
+- 1. Establish a connection (not a link) to the DUT. - 2.
+Use a Traffic Generator to send the DUT pulses (beginning with one pulse) spaced at 50 μs, wait 16 ms, then send enough valid FLP bursts to put the DUT into the ACKNOWLEDGE DETECT state.
+The proper number of FLP bursts should be one less than the value determined in Test #28.2.1: Ability Match, as that value includes the FLP required to identify a device as Auto-Negotiation able. - 3.
+Determine whether the DUT has entered the ACKNOWLEDGE DETECT state. - 4.
+If the DUT did not enter the ACKNOWLEDGE DETECT state, repeat steps 1-3 increasing the number of initial pulses until the DUT enters the ACKNOWLEDGE DETECT state.

-• The DUT should recognize the Link Partner as Auto-Negotiation able within 7 to 18 (inclusive) pulses.
-Flp_cnt is one less than this determined number.
+a.
+The DUT should recognize the Link Partner as Auto-Negotiation able within 7 to 18 (inclusive) pulses.
+Flp\cnt is one less than this determined number.